 INVASIVE VISUAL RECORDING ATTORNEY FAQs

 Have you been charged with Invasive Visual Recording?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 Invasive Visual Recording is classified in the Texas Penal Code under Title 5 “Offenses Against The Person”, Chapter 21 “Sexual Offenses.”